James Hoyt (baseball): Atlanta Braves

 While pitching for Tabasco, Hoyt impressed Atlanta Braves scouts and they signed him to a minor league contract on November 15, 2012.

-Hoyt started his career in the Braves organization with the Lynchburg Hillcats of the Class A-Advanced Carolina League in 2013.
-He was later promoted to the Mississippi Braves of the Class AA Southern League.
-Hoyt started 2014 back with Mississippi and in June he was promoted to the Gwinnett Braves of the Class AAA International League.
+Hoyt started his career in the Braves organization with the Lynchburg Hillcats of the High–A Carolina League in 2013.
+He was later promoted to the Mississippi Braves of the Double–A Southern League.
+Hoyt started 2014 back with Mississippi and in June he was promoted to the Gwinnett Braves of the Triple–A International League.

 Houston Astros

-On January 14, 2015, Hoyt along with Evan Gattis was traded to the Houston Astros for Rio Ruiz, Andrew Thurman, and Mike Foltynewicz.
+On January 14, 2015, Hoyt along with Evan Gattis was traded to the Houston Astros in exchange for Rio Ruiz, Andrew Thurman, and Mike Foltynewicz.

 On August 2, 2016, the Astros promoted Hoyt to the major leagues.

-On March 31, 2017, he was optioned to the Fresno Grizzlies of the Class AAA Pacific Coast League.
-On April 20, 2017, the Astros promoted Hoyt to the major leagues.
+On March 31, 2017, he was optioned to the Fresno Grizzlies of the Triple–A Pacific Coast League.
+On April 20, the Astros promoted Hoyt to the major leagues.
 Hoyt made 32 appearances out of the bullpen for the Astros in 2017, finishing with a 1–0 record and a 4.38 ERA.
 The Astros finished the season with a 101–61 record for an AL West pennant, and eventually won the 2017 World Series.
 Hoyt did not participate in the playoff run, but was still on the team's 40-man roster at the time, declaring him eligible for his first career World Series title.

 Cleveland Indians

 On July 6, 2018, Hoyt was traded to the Cleveland Indians for minor league righthanded pitcher Tommy DeJuneas.

 The Indians declined to tender Hoyt a major league contract for the 2019 season by the November 30, 2018 deadline, making Hoyt a free agent.
 The Indians re-signed Hoyt to a minor league contract on December 1, 2018.
 On September 1, 2019, the Indians selected Hoyt's contract.
-Hoyt was designated for assignment on December 2, 2019.
+Hoyt was designated for assignment on December 2.
 On December 4, Hoyt re-signed with Cleveland on a major league contract.
 The Indians designated Hoyt for assignment on July 28, 2020.